WHY EARTHLY PASSION LOVES BAMBOO

 What I love about bamboo is that it is very versatile as it can be used as food, fibre and shelter.
 When it comes to clothing and bedding made from bamboo, there are a lot characteristics to be excited about.
 It is warm in winter, cool in summer.
 Bamboo is great at absorbing moisture and has natural anti-bacterial properties, which means you can stay fresher longer.
 What it is really exciting is that clothing made from bamboo can be composted and disposed of in an organic and environmentally friendly manner, unlike synthetic fibres such as nylon and polyester which are not biodegradable and remain in landfill for longer.

-If you ever had Chinese, you have most likely had bamboo in your stir fry at some stage.
-On the otherhand it can be used like wood to make everything from kitchen utensils like spoons and bowls, to making furniture like tables and chairs.
+If you ever had Chinese, you have most likely had bamboo at some stage.
+Then it can be used like wood to make everything from kitchen utensils like spoons and bowls, to making furniture like tables and chairs.
 You probably have noticed a lot of houses using bamboo floating floor boards.
 Demonstrating the many uses of this beautiful sustainable material.

-At Earthly Passion we are passionate about providing you with natural products that don’t cause harm to you and the earth.
+At Earthly Passion we are passionate about providing you with natural, sustainable products that don’t cause harm to you and the earth.
+If you are interested in bamboo products, you can find some in our store, like